eliona-smart-building-assistant/mystrom-app/README.md

 ### Generate asset type descriptions ###

-For generating asset type descriptions from field-tag-annotated structs, [asse-from-struct tool](https://github.com/eliona-smart-building-assistant/dev-utilities) can be used.
+For generating asset type descriptions from field-tag-annotated structs, [asset-from-struct tool](https://github.com/eliona-smart-building-assistant/dev-utilities) can be used.